-Join Peggy Fisher for an in-depth discussion in this video File operations, part of Up and Running with C++.
+Join Peggy Fisher for an in-depth discussion in this video File operations, part of Learning C++.

 …Up until now, we have been reading data directly from the console.…This is good when we don't need to read a lot of data, but…there are many times where we need to read in large amounts of data.…Also, it would be helpful if we had the ability to run…the program multiple times without needing to re-enter all the data every time.…This is where we benefit from the file operations available in C++.…We can read from a file, write to a file, and add data to an existing file.…By adding the directive, #include <fstream>, we have access to…all the file libraries for reading, writing, and creating files.…